 In a drip hydroponics system, water and nutrients are supplied to plants through drip irrigation.
 The drip system either feeds water from the surface above the growing media or below it.
 This system allows water and nutrients to seep in slowly, keeping the plants moist and reducing water evaporation.
 It ensures better control over how much water needs to be supplied to the plant.

-This system needs materials such as: reservoir, water pump, water pipes, fittings, mesh pots, and a growing medium.
-Drip systems may be relatively cheap and sturdy, but the system is prone to clogging and microbial growth, thus requires regular cleaning.
+This type of hydroponics system needs materials such as: reservoirs, water pumps, pipes, fittings, mesh pots, and a growing medium.
+Drip systems may be relatively cheap and sturdy, but the system is prone to clogging and microbial growth, thus requiring regular cleaning.
 If you need more help, get inspired with these easy D-I-Y hydroponic system projects.

-Whichever system you choose, a hydroponics system doesn’t remove that fact that your plants need tender, loving care in order to grow properly.
+Whichever system you choose, a hydroponics system doesn’t remove the fact that your plants need tender, loving care in order to grow properly.